vergoh/vnstat/INSTALL.md

 The `examples` directory contains suitable files for most commonly used service managers.
 Refer to your operating system / distribution documentation if unsure which service manager is being used.
+Most distributions support systemd.

  * systemd